Boston Garden: Early years

-During the Boston Garden's early years, the arena was owned by the Boston and Maine Corporation and controlled by Rickard and the Madison Square Garden.
-In 1934, the Madison Square Garden Corporation sold its interest in the Boston Garden to the Boston Arena Corporation, led by Henry G. Lapham.
-This resulted in the creation of the Boston Garden-Arena Corporation.
-George V. Brown served as general manager of the Garden under the Boston Garden-Arena Corporation until his death in 1937, when he was succeeded by his son, Walter A. Brown.
+The Boston Garden was originally owned by the Boston and Maine Corporation and controlled by Rickard and the Madison Square Garden.

 During the early years of the Boston Garden, the building's main draws were boxing, wrestling, and Bruins hockey.
 Johnny Indrisano, Lou Brouillard, Ernie Schaaf, Al Mello, and Jack Sharkey were among the boxers who fought at the Boston Garden.
 Wrestling became big due to the popularity of Gus Sonnenberg.
 Sonnenberg defeated Ed "Strangler" Lewis at the Garden in 1929 in a fight that set an attendance record for a wrestling match (19,500) and drew a record gate ($77,000).
-Paul Bowser promoted wrestling in Boston at this time and when the sport began to lose popularity, he brought Danno O'Mahony from Ireland to Boston.
+Paul Bowser promoted wrestling in Boston at this time, and when the sport began to lose popularity, he brought Danno O'Mahony from Ireland to Boston.
 O'Mahony became a popular draw at the Garden.

 In 1930, construction on the Hotel Manger, a 500-room hotel connected to the Boston Garden through an elevated skyway, was completed.
 The hotel (later known as the Hotel Madison) closed in 1976 and was demolished in 1983.

+Under the leadership of manager Dick Dunn, the Boston Garden booked a wide variety of events, including an Aimee Semple McPherson revival, a welterweight championship bout between Young Jack Thompson and Lou Brouillard, New England's first rodeo event, and a Reinald Werrenrath concert.
+Dunn was able to bring the Garden from a deficit to a $200,000 profit in his first year as manager.

+The Boston Garden also promoted events at Rockingham Park in Salem, New Hampshire, including the New England States Fair, automobile races, and Grand Circuit harness racing stakes races.

+In 1933, the Boston Athletic Association Indoor Games moved from the Boston Arena to the larger Garden.
+The games remained at the Garden until they ended in 1971.

 The Garden suffered economically during the Great Depression.
 Boxing was at a low point in Boston, as fighters chose to work in other cities, wrestling attendance was down, and hockey attendance waned after Ace Bailey suffered a severe head injury at the hands of Bruin Eddie Shore in 1933.
+In 1934, the Madison Square Garden Corporation sold its interest in the Boston Garden to the Boston Arena Corporation, led by Henry G. Lapham.
+This resulted in the creation of the Boston Garden-Arena Corporation.
+George V. Brown served as general manager of the Garden under the Boston Garden-Arena Corporation until his death in 1937, when he was succeeded by his son, Walter A. Brown.

-During this period Sonja Henie's Hollywood Ice Revue and the Ice Follies were successful draws and kept the Garden afloat.
+During the Depression, Sonja Henie's Hollywood Ice Revue and the Ice Follies were successful draws and kept the Garden afloat.
 In 1939, a financial dispute between Henie and her managers led Walter Brown and eight other arena managers to found the Ice Capades.